totietje/Evaluator/README.md

-//Then, in another file, we can use these tokens: import BooleanToken._ import net.totietje.evaluator.Token._ import net.totietje.evaluator.{EvaluationException, AbstractEvaluator, Token}
+//Then, in another file, we can use these tokens: import BooleanToken._ import net.totietje.evaluator.Token._ import net.totietje.evaluator.{EvaluationException, AbstractTokenizer, Token}

-object BooleanEvaluator extends AbstractEvaluator[Boolean] {
+object BooleanTokenizer extends AbstractTokenizer[Boolean] {
   override protected def parseAfterValueChar(op: Char): Option[Token[Boolean]] = op match {
     case '&' => Some(And)
     case '|' => Some(Or)